bduke-Skyline/OpenStack/README.md

 IMPORTANT:
   - Use this script in the fresh ubuntu 14.04LTS machine.
   - create a seperate 3GB HDD to be used by Cinder-Block Level Storage
+  - create 3 seperate 512MB HDD to be used by Swift-Object Level Storage
   - Must have static IP configured.
   - This script use same NIC/IP for Management/External/VM Data networks.
   - Make sure that the IP you have given must have internet connectivity.